Renormalization footprints in the phase diagram of the Grosse-Wulkenhaar model: Introduction

-projected onto $z=0$ section.
-Another possible source of the oscillator term was presented in \cite{Franchino-Vinas:2019nqy}, where it elegantly appears in the expansion of the kinetic term of the free scalar field that is situated in the Snyder–de Sitter space.
-This model also predicts the running of the curvature coupling, which is an essential ingredient of the GW-renormalizability.
-It would be interesting to see if similar conclusions could be reached in fuzzy de Sitter space as well \cite{Buric:2017yes,Buric:2019yau}.
+The oscillator $\Omega$-term, which holds the key to renormalizability, is now seen as a coupling to the coordinate-dependant curvature $R_\mathfrak{h}$.
+More details on the $\mathfrak{h}^\text{tr}$ and $S_\mathfrak{h}$ will be provided later in the text.
+Another possible source of the oscillator term was presented in \cite{Franchino-Vinas:2019nqy}, where it elegantly appears in the expansion of the kinetic term of the free scalar field situated in the Snyder-de Sitter space.
+This model also predicts the running of the curvature coupling, which is an essential ingredient of the GW-mediated $\phi^4_\star$-renormalizability.
+It would be interesting to see if similar conclusions could be reached in the fuzzy de Sitter space \cite{Buric:2017yes,Buric:2019yau}.

 UV/IR mixing still poses a problem for gauge fields on NC spaces \cite{Blaschke:2014vda}.
 Hoping to build on the GW model's success, \cite{Buric:2010xs,Buric:2012bb} tried to adapt it to a gauge field on $\mathfrak{h}^\text{tr}$.
 Still, after extensive treatment, we found non-renormalizability lurking in the form of divergent non-local derivative counterterms \cite{Buric:2016lly}.
-Apart from the trivial vacuum, this model contains another, which breaks the translational invariance:

-This echoes the translational symmetry-breaking stripe phase that seems to be at the root of UV/IR mixing. \enquote{Stripes} refer to patterns of spatially non-uniform magnetization, which appear when the field oscillates around different values at different points in space \cite{Gubser:2000cd,Castorina:2007za,Mejia-Diaz:2014lza}.
-They also seem to shatter the symmetry between large and small scales that keeps the UV/IR mixing at check: locally, vacuum appears ordered, but globally, watched through the lenses of spatial-averaging, it looks smudged into a disordered zero.
+It turned out that, apart from the trivial vacuum, this model contains another, which breaks the translational invariance.
+This echoes the translational symmetry-breaking stripe phase that seems to be at the root of UV/IR mixing.
+Its \enquote{stripes} refer to patterns of spatially non-uniform magnetization, which appear when the field oscillates around different values at different points in space \cite{Gubser:2000cd,Castorina:2007za,Mejia-Diaz:2014lza}.
+They also seem to shatter the symmetry between large and small scales that keeps the UV/IR mixing in check: locally, vacuum appears ordered, but globally, watched through the lenses of spatial-averaging, it looks smudged into a disordered zero.
 It would be interesting to find out what happens with the stripe phase in the GW model.
 We would like to see how its renormalizability plays out from the phase transition point of view.